sts10/tidy/readme.markdown

 ## What this tool aims to help users do

-> A throw of the dice will never abolish chance
+> A throw of the dice will never abolish chance. — Stéphane Mallarmé
-> -- Stéphane Mallarmé

 Tidy aims to help users create "_better_" word lists -- generally word lists that will be used to create passphrases.